rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ### Output Memory

-Any libcudf API that allocates memory that is *returned* to a user must accept a `device_memory_resource`.
+Any libcudf API that allocates memory that is *returned* to a user must accept a pointer to a `device_memory_resource` as the last parameter.
+Inside the API, this memory resource must be used to allocate any memory for returned objects.
+It should therefore be passed into functions whose outputs will be returned.
 Example:

 ```c++
 // Returned `column` contains newly allocated memory,